-The clients accessing the service can be male or female, adults, children or young people who are survivors of Rape and Sexual abuse.
+The clients accessing the service can be male, female and LGBT, adults, children or young people who are survivors of Rape, Sexual Assualt and Sexual abuse.
 Friends and family of survivors are also welcome to attend counselling in order to help them to support their loved ones.

 We also offer Pre-Trial Therapy to any clients who are going through a criminal investigation.